How to paint with chalk paint to makeover a bare wood plaque into a dishtowel rack to match your kitchen decorating color scheme.

 When you live in a rental – no holes can be made in the walls.
-To the rescue – Command Brand Damage Free Hanging products which require cleaning the wall surface first with the alcohol.
+Or you simply do not want to damage a wall or in this case, a wood kitchen cabinet.
+Now there is no need to make hole… To the rescue – Command Brand Damage Free Hanging products which require cleaning the wall surface first with the alcohol.

 When Command Brand asked me to create a few projects for them, I knew that my daughter could use a decorative towel rack in her kitchen.
 She has a turquoise scheme going.
 You may remember the post I wrote about painting an old dresser and table and chairs for her.
 I used the color to create a one-of-a-kind chalk painted towel rack that could be hung on her kitchen wall using her stash of the Damage-Free Hanging strips.